Choosing the right thermometer type and configuration for your application

 - Moisture can cause electrical leakage

 - Exposure to process conditions can cause damage

 Compact thermometers come into play in applications with tight spaces.
 Often used with RTDs, they take up little room and offer reliability with easy installation.
-You’ll also find them most in industries like utilities or food and life sciences.
+You’ll find them most often in industries like utilities or food and life sciences.

 - Size allows easy installation in small spaces

 - High accuracy from 0.15 to 0.55 °C with respect to measurement span